Divyaergamreddy/Project_VT/README.md

-Project_VT is built by using the Frameworks,Libraries : ReactJS,BootStrap,FontAwesome,React Router DOM,Languages: HTML,CSS,JS
+Project_VT is built by using the Frameworks,Librarie : ReactJS,BootStrap,FontAwesome,React Router DOM,Languages: HTML,CSS,JS